All Episodes

 So I think that there's something there to this.

-The problem with it is is that it implies that we've got to give people cash in order to do the right thing in life, and that's the concern that I have.
+The problem with it is is that it implies that we've got to give people cash in order to do the right thing in life, and that's the concern that I have, but I could go either way on it.

-It flies in the face of every educational trend that we're seeing in this country, which may make it a good thing rather than a bad thing.
+You're right, though it flies in the face of every educational trend that we're seeing in this country, which may make it a good thing rather than a bad thing.

-Mark, I I theoretically, I think it's a good idea, and we use reward systems and punishment systems, obviously in the reform schools where I work, but it's going to be in the execution.
+Mark I, I theoretically I think it's a good idea, and we use reward systems and punishment systems, obviously in the reform schools where I work, but it's going to be in the execution, and even with standardized testing pardon my expression you could bastardize the way those results come out too.

 You're saying that the people who you used to work with in New York are a bunch of quacks.

-That's what I thought he was saying.
+That's what I thought he was saying to Jess in San Antonio.

-Hey, Mark, uh, if my my thought is if the objective is to get kids to go to school Who otherwise wouldn't go to school and they're not using my tax dollar, why should anybody complain about that?
+If my thought is, if the objective is is to get kids to go to school, who otherwise wouldn't go to school and they're not using my tax dollar.

-I mean, after all, uh, people set up charitable things for all sorts of purposes that only deal with a very small percentage of the population.
+I mean, after all uh, people set up charitable things for all sorts of purposes that only deal with a very small percentage of the population.

 Nothing about that says it has to be fair.